yracine/device-type.myFlair/README.md

 /****************************************************

-The smartapp that enables Multi Zoned Heating/Cooling Solutions based on your Flair devices and any ST connected thermostats/sensors- coupled with smart vents (optional) for better temp settings control throughout your home".
+The smartapp that enables Multi Zoned Heating/Cooling Solutions based on your Flair devices and any ST connected thermostats/sensors.

 The smartapp can reproduce the Flair DeferToRooms' setpoint mode using or not your ST thermostat (optional).
 You can also choose or not to set your thermostat's setpoints in the smartapp.